NHSDigital/connecting-party-manager/README.md

 ### Useful tools

-`VScode` is useful and we have a workspace file setup to allow easy integration
+`VScode` is a useful IDE and we have a workspace file setup to allow easy integration

-`Postman` &/or `Newman` Feature tests create a postman.collection which can be used for manual testing.
+`Postman` &/or `Newman`.
+Feature tests create a postman.collection which can be used for manual testing.

 ### Project build